 Drugs in Peru

 Peru is the largest exporter of cocaine to the western world, with this trading belt up into Colombia enticing ‘Narco Tourism’.
-While offers of cocaine and cannabis occur frequently on the street, especially in Cusco, don’t be that tourist whose curiosity gets the better of them.
+While offers of cocaine and cannabis frequently occur on the street, especially in Cusco, don’t be that tourist whose curiosity gets the better of them.

-Travel to Peru adventurously, safely and responsibly.
+Travel to Peru adventurously, safely, and responsibly.
 Is there anything else you would add to this list?